 - Attend International Student Orientation and Fall Orientation:

 Furman offers two sessions to acclimate international students to academics and college life—International Student Orientation and Fall Orientation.
 Our international students are required to attend both orientation sessions.
-Keep in mind that you are required to arrive at Greenville Spartanburg Airport on August 14, 2016.
+Keep in mind that you are required to arrive at Greenville Spartanburg Airport on August 12, 2018.
 After international orientation, freshmen orientation will begin.
-For more information about international orientation, click here.
+More information about International Student Orientation will be available in the spring!

 - Review our International Student Guide: